Tláhuac: Geography

 The main problems confronting the borough, like others in the south of Mexico City, are urban sprawl and environmental concerns.
 The area is under transition from rural to urban as it borders the urbanized Iztapalapa and the rural Milpa Alta.
 Its population is growing as people move away from the more crowded city center.
 33.5% of the territory is urbanized and 66.5% is classified as environmentally protected.
-Most of the latter land (4,030 hectares out of 5,674) is farmed.
+Most of the latter land area (4,030 out of 5,674 hectares) is farmed.
 Most of the rest of the land corresponds to surface water such as the Ciénega de Tláhuac and the foothills of the Teuhtli mountains west of San Juan Ixtayopan.
-Just under 75% of the urbanized space is residential, with 12.1% as mixed use, 5.8% is parks and green spaces, 5.5% is occupied by irregular settlements and 1.7% is dedicated to urban infrastructure.
-The areas undergoing the most urbanization are La Nopalera.
-Agrícola Metropolitana, Villa Centroamericana, Santiago Norte and La Asunción, mostly due to the construction of apartment buildings.
+Just under 75% of the urbanized space is residential, with 12.1% mixed-use, 5.8% parks and green spaces, 5.5% occupied by irregular settlements, and 1.7% dedicated to urban infrastructure.
+The areas undergoing the most urbanization are La Nopalera, Agrícola Metropolitana, Villa Centroamericana, Santiago Norte, and La Asunción, mostly due to the construction of apartment buildings.
 Sprawl comes into the borough mostly from Iztapalapa, through Avenida Tláhuac and the San Rafael Atlixco rail line.
 It also comes in from Coyoacan and Xochimilco through the Canal de Chalco and Anillo Periférico, as well as from Valle de Solidaridad Chalco in the State of Mexico.
-The best preserved areas are those that border rural Milpa Alta.
-The main urban corridors are along Avenida Tláhuac which is also where most of the commercial activity takes place.
-Other corridors include Avenida Estanislao Ramírez, Avenida La Turba and Avenida Jiménez.
-Most of the mixed use space is in the northwest of the borough and along Avenida Tláhuac.
+The best-preserved areas are those that border rural Milpa Alta.
+The main urban corridors are along Avenida Tláhuac, which is also where most of the commercial activity takes place.
+Other corridors include Avenida Estanislao Ramírez, Avenida La Turba, and Avenida Jiménez.
+Most of the mixed-use space is in the northwest of the borough and along Avenida Tláhuac.
 Urbanization is most prominent in the northwest of the borough, which has most of the area's apartment complexes.
-The rest of the borough has single family homes and duplexes.
+The rest of the borough has single-family homes and duplexes.
 Other areas with significant residential growth are Zapotitlán and San Francisco Tlaltenco which has led to a deterioration of their traditional rural appearance.
-This is especially true in locations closest to Avenida Tlahuac.
-Areas which have maintained more of their rural character are Santa Catarina Yechuizotl (sheltered by Sierra de Santa Catarina), as well as SanJuan Ixtayopan, San Nicolas Tetelco and San Andrés Mixquic, which are mostly surrounded by chinampas and other farmland that is under protection.
+This is especially true in locations closest to Avenida Tláhuac.
+Areas which have maintained more of their rural character are Santa Catarina Yechuizotl (sheltered by Sierra de Santa Catarina), as well as San Juan Ixtayopan, San Nicolás Tetelco and San Andrés Mixquic, which are mostly surrounded by chinampas and other farmland that is under protection.